eluinstra/ebms-core/readme.txt

 - ErrorMessages
 	- only custom, StatusRequest and Ping messages can receive an ErrorMessage
-	- ErrorMessage, Acknowledgment, StatusRequest, StatusResponse, Ping and Pong messages can never receive an ErrorMessage
+	- ErrorMessage, Acknowledgment, StatusResponse, and Pong messages can never receive an ErrorMessage
 - Acknowledgments
 	- only custom messages can receive an Acknowledgment if messaging is reliable
 	- ErrorMessage, Acknowledgment, StatusRequest, StatusResponse, Ping, Pong messages can never receive an Acknowledgment